 With some of the deals you can find on Amazon, in many cases it’s actually cheaper to buy rather than rent.
 So if you’re only approved to rent I’d take a look at what Amazon has to offer because you can most likely save yourself some money.
 And if you own the walker you can always sell it when you don’t need it anymore and make some money back.

-How often will medicare pay for a walker?
+How often will medicare insurance pay for a walker?

 What if my walker is lost or stolen?